What’s the appropriate reaction to tourists behaving badly?

 Encourage others to speak out.
 If we all succumb to the bystander effect, nothing at all will change, so share this post and/or encourage your friends, family and followers to speak out when they see errant behaviour abroad.

-Avoid being an idiot abroad with Don’t Offer Papaya: 101 Tips for Your First Time Around the World, our lessons learned from years on the road.
+Don’t Offer Papaya: 101 Tips for Your First Time Around the World, our lessons learned from years on the road.